juhedata/laravel-samlidp/README.md

 ];
 ```

-## Attributes (optional) 其他属性（可选）
+## Attributes (optional)

 Service providers may require more additional attributes to be sent via assertion.
 Its even possible that they require the same information but as a different Claim Type.

 SP可能要求提供更多的属性。

 By Default this package will send the following Claim Types: